 Nathaniel Lane Taylor (b.
 1965) began to be interested in genealogy while pursuing graduate study in history.
 He holds a Ph.D. in medieval European history and has taught history and interdisciplinary medieval studies at the university level.
 His historical interests include the history of genealogy in pre-modern and modern times.
 Genealogical work ranges from medieval Spain, France, and Britain, to colonial New England and Virginia.
-Since 2012 he has been a co-editor of The American Genealogist, and in 2015 he became its sixth editor and publisher.
-He lives in Barrington, Rhode Island, where he is active in local historical organizations, and is also a church organist.
+In 2012 he became a co-editor of The American Genealogist, and in 2015 he became its sixth editor and publisher.
+He lives in Barrington, Rhode Island, where he is active in local historical organizations and is also a church organist.
 He maintains a website and blog at nltaylor.net, and can be reached by e-mail at email@example.com.

 “The Banisters of Boston and Newport, with the Royal Ancestry of Frances Walker, wife of Thomas2 Banister” [by Nathaniel Lane Taylor and Michael Andrews-Reading], New England Historical and Genealogical Register 165(2011):85–99, 206–22.